 While succulents have a reputation for being a hardier plant, it’s important to know how to care for them so that they flourish.
 Overwatering and insufficient sunlight can both cause your succulents to deteriorate.
 Follow these basic guidelines when you bring a succulent home:

 Whether indoors or outdoors, succulents prefer at least half a day of sunlight.
 While bright light is desired, avoid hot midday sun that may cause scorching – brown or white leaves are a sign – in some species.
 If you notice the plant stretching out at unnatural angles, not just growing, it may be reaching for more light and need to be relocated.

 When deciding where to place your succulents keep in mind that the ideal temperature is between 70°F and 85°F during the day, and 50°F to 55°F at night.
 For short periods of time succulents can generally survive temperatures as low as 40°F.

 Most succulents undergo a period of growth from Spring into Fall and require regular watering.
 Once the temperatures become cooler, succulents can go weeks without needing to be watered.
 Keep in mind that “wet feet” can lead to root rot in succulents, a common cause of plant failure.
 Succulents in containers should be watered thoroughly when the soil is dry to the touch.
 Allow the soil to dry in between watering.

 For wreaths, topiaries & frames with succulents, we recommend to water only when moss/soil is completely dry.
-Immerse in water for up to 15 minutes (depending on size of design).
-Allow to dry slightly before returning to location.
-If hanging on wall pat off excess water with paper towel.
+Immerse in water for up to 15 minutes (depending on size of the design).
+Allow to dry slightly before returning to the location.
+If hanging on wall pat off excess water with a paper towel.